abhishek9101/RestAPI_Node/README.md

 ### Project Description:

-This repository contains a Node.js API project that serves as a backend for [briefly describe what your API does or supports].
-It provides endpoints for [mention what functionalities or operations your API supports, e.g., user management, data retrieval, etc.].
+This repository contains a Node.js API project that serves as a backend.

 ### Features: